Is Costa Rica Safe for Travel?

 TIP: Unless you are traveling to Costa Rica from one of the countries with Yellow Fever risk, don’t worry about it.

 A few year ago, the Zika virus was a concern for travelers, especially pregnant women.
 However, more recently, the documented cases of Zika virus have plummeted in the Americas due to so-called “herd immunity” in the tropical Americas.

 TIP: Nevertheless, it is wise to always take precautions like using mosquito repellent and covering your skin when in moist environments like the jungle.

 Never in recorded history has a hurricane made landfall in Costa Rica.
 There have been a few close-calls like in 2009 when Hurricane Otto made landfall just north of Costa Rica, in southern Nicaragua.

 Hurricanes are less likely to occur close to the equator.
 They never happen within 5 degrees of the equator and are rare between 5 degrees and 10 degrees.
 Costa Rica lies between 8 degrees and 12 degrees north of the equator.

-Don’t worry about a hurricane.
+TIP: Don’t worry about a hurricane.
 Just keep an eye on the weather forecast during hurricane season, which peaks in August and September.